Candelaria Cave: La Candelaria burials

-Coahuila Mortuary Caves
+Coahuila mortuary caves

-Mortuary packages located in several Coahuila caves reveal that hunter-gatherers groups from northern Mexico developed in pre-Hispanic time’s extremely complex rites and ceremonies, which constitute the complete social and religious scenario.
+Mortuary packages located in several Coahuila caves reveal that hunter-gatherers groups from northern Mexico developed extremely complex rites and ceremonies in pre-Hispanic times, which constitute the complete social and religious scenario.

 From the analysis made of unpublished documents and publications, as well as the archaeological material available both in Mexico and abroad, has been possible to develop a theory about the relationship of these caves with a complex and sophisticated mortuary ritual.
 This interpretation is based on the fact that the descriptions of documents match the archaeological material that has survived to our day, and in this comparison a number of characteristics are noted that repeat themselves throughout the centuries, which indicates a systematic disposition of the dead in pre-Hispanic times.

 An important fact is that bodies are placed on a cave, and in most cases, entry is in the form of a shaft with a steep slope towards the interior, several meters in length, where a first chamber is located, with one or more additional underground chambers.

 These chambers received the corpses of a number of people.
 In some cases up to 30, as in the La Paila cave, and other "many" in the Coyote.
 In Cueva de la Candelaria not less than 200 individuals were found and in the Sierra Mojada, a quick calculation by its discoverer, around 1,000.
 In addition to the quantity diversity, as per all testimonials, is that originally corpses were placed tied in “mortuary packages” and arranged one next to another or one above the other.